Frequently Asked Questions

 How much/little to bring?
 Is it possible to get my student there with just suitcases?
 How much storage in the apartments?

 Again, this is really a personal choice.
 However, we have found that most program participants need far less than they bring, clothes-wise.
 Much of the time, they will be in costume.
 They will undoubtedly purchase a lot in the way of wearable souvenirs during their program.
 Pack light.
-Both Orlando and Anaheim are areas of civilization, with plentiful nationwide chain stores easily accessible.
+Orlando is an area of civilization, with plentiful nationwide chain stores easily accessible.

 Where will my student be able to buy groceries?
 And how will they get there without a car?